The Neuroscience Program is involved in a number of community outreach activities.

 Save-A-Head exhibits the fragility of the brain inside its skull and the importance of protecting it with helmets when hard impacts are possible.

 The Kids Judge!
-Neuroscience Partners are from the Biological Basis of Behavior Program (SAS); the Mahoney Institute of Neurological Sciences Graduate Group and Machine Shop; Stellar Program on Neuroscience & Society, Office of Diversity and Community Outreach (MED); Access Science; Netter Center for Community Partnerships, Provost’s Interdisciplinary Seminar Fund, Office of the Provost; Department of Animal Biology (VET); Penn Women’s Biomedical Society; National Kids Judge!
+Neuroscience Partners are from the undergraduate Neuroscience Program (SAS); the Mahoney Institute of Neurological Sciences Graduate Group and Machine Shop; Stellar Program on Neuroscience & Society, Office of Diversity and Community Outreach (MED); Access Science; Netter Center for Community Partnerships, Provost’s Interdisciplinary Seminar Fund, Office of the Provost; Department of Animal Biology (VET); Penn Women’s Biomedical Society; National Kids Judge!
 Partnership and the Dana Alliance for Brain Initiatives.